 ABOUT

-We actively seek out and support work by and about those often marginalized in the literary conversation, including people of color and gender non-conformists, and members of the LGBTQIA+ and disabled communities.
+We actively seek out and support work by and about those often marginalized in the literary conversation, including all people of color and gender non-conformists, and Black and brown members of the LGBTQIA+ and disabled communities.
 We continually aim to represent all walks of life and every stage of parenting.

 Who we are